live-codes/livecodes/docs/docs/languages/teal.md

 Teal is a typed dialect of [Lua](https://www.lua.org/).

-Teal is compiled to Lua, which then runs in the browser using [Fengari](https://fengari.io/).
+Teal code is compiled to Lua, which then runs in the browser using [Fengari](https://fengari.io/).
 See documentation for Lua language support in LiveCodes [here](./lua.md).

 ## Usage